Kong/kongponents/docs/components/truncate.md

 ### isExpanded

-If passed `true`, the component will be rendered expanded by default.
+When `true`, the component will not truncate the content and the collapse trigger will be visible.

 <KCard>
   <template v-slot:body>